jruponen/spark_tutorials/README.md

 5. Press Create

 Once you have this step done, Apache Spark introduction page will open for you.
-Notice the following on page:
+Notice on the page:
+- Work with Notebooks and Spark (Notebooks button will take you Spark service interface)
+- Run Spark Applications
+- Monitor Spark Usage
+- Learn (link to Spark service documentation in Bluemix)
-- Learning center (link to tutorials, samples etc)
+- Discover (link to Learning Center for tutorials, samples etc)
-- Interative Notebooks (inside Spark, you'll create and use these for analysis)
-- Spark Documentation (takes you to documentation of Spark in Bluemix)

 ##STEP 2: Set up an Object Storage for your Spark instance

-This is the storage in bluemix where you can store uploaded data files, analysis notebooks etc.
+Object Storage is an OpenStack Swift based repository in bluemix where you can store uploaded data files, analysis notebooks etc.

-1. On the Spark introduction page, press Open
+1. On the Spark introduction page, press Notebooks

-2. Notice the navigation bar (tabs) on the left
+2. Notice the navigation bar (tabs) on the left:
-	Services: List of your other Bluemix services that you may use with Spark to read and write data
+- Services: List of your other Bluemix services that you may use with Spark to read and write data
-	Data: Connections providing links to your existing data sources
+- Data: Connections providing links to your existing data sources
-	Analytics: Your stored Spark Notebooks and instances of Spark you have set up
+- Analytics: Your stored Spark Notebooks and instances of Spark you have set up
-	Exchange: Shared Notebooks that you may want to re-use
+- Exchange: Shared Notebooks that you may want to re-use

 3. Click "Analytics" on the left